ElForastero/pulsar-core/README.md

 }));

 const Button = ({ children, variant }) => {
-  // `DynamicStyleSheet` return a custom react hook.
+  // `DynamicStyleSheet` returns a custom react hook.
   // It has optional parameter - props from which depends variants described above. const styles = useStyles({ variant });